mangonator/mapPlaces/README.md

 # mapPlaces - My Google Maps JS API CRUD application demo

+<h3>Important notice!</h3>
+<p>This porject is no longer active, and the the Google Maps JS API key found in the code as well as in the demo site will no longer work. <b>You will need to have your own API key and use that in the code</b></p>

 <h2>A little info about the project:</h2>

 <p>This application was created as a demo for a job position.</p>